-- The provision of a more intensive and demanding training at a higher level than is offered by the majority of Certificate level courses. - The integrative person-centred approach and the Core Self theoretical model. - The focus on integrating faith, spirituality and counselling practice. - A high staff:student ratio (typically 1:8), which means that students benefit from a high level of tutor feedback. - In relation to the skills training element of the course, our course tutors are assisted (where possible) by two co-facilitators this gives a staff-student ratio of 1:4 in the skills training groups, and means that students receive a particularly high level of tutor feedback on their skills development. - The inclusion of substantial personal development work. - The focus on spiritual development, both at a theoretical and personal development level.
+- The provision of a more intensive and demanding training at a higher level than is offered by the majority of Certificate level courses. - The integrative person-centred approach and the Core Self theoretical model. - The focus on integrating faith, spirituality and counselling practice. - A high staff:student ratio (maximum 1:9), which means that students benefit from a high level of tutor feedback. - In relation to the skills training element of the course, our course tutors are assisted (where possible) by two co-facilitators this gives a staff-student ratio of maximum 1:5, or typically 1:4, in the skills training groups, and means that students receive a particularly high level of tutor feedback on their skills development. - The inclusion of substantial personal development work. - The focus on spiritual development, both at a theoretical and personal development level.